 - Jane Sternefeld, Abt.
 1925 – 2013

 A Family story says that Philip and Bertha married in secret and, in the beginning, Bertha would return home every night and put her wedding ring in her purse.
-Things stayed this way until one day Bertha's mother went to place something in Bertha's purse for her and discovered the ring, ending the secrecy.
+Things stayed this way until one day Bertha's mother, Kuni, went to place something in Bertha's purse for her and discovered the ring, ending the secrecy.
 Apparently, the whole secrecy came about because of their difference in religion: Philip was "a nice Jewish boy" and Bertha's family was Catholic.
 After a few heart attacks and the ensuing TV sitcom where everyone learned a valuable lesson, the couple moved in together...
 How thing's actually played out in the family after the discovery I'm not certain, but the marriage saw Philip & Bertha's children brought up in the Catholic faith, which I'm sure appeased the Steinheimer family.